York County, Virginia: Other communities, boundary changes

 The small unincorporated town of Lackey and a nearby area known as "the Reservation" were taken over by the U.S. Navy during World War I. This is now part of the Naval Weapons Station Yorktown.
 Many of the displaced African American landowners were eventually relocated to Grove, along the border between York and James counties.

 During World War II, the sites of three other small York County towns were absorbed into U.S. government reservations.
-Penniman was the site of a World War I munitions facility operated by the DuPont company, and was made a part of Cheatham Annex) in 1943.
+Penniman was the site of a World War I munitions facility operated by the DuPont company and was made a part of Cheatham Annex) in 1943.
 To the west of Penniman, which is reported to have had a peak population of 15,000, on land which is now part of Camp Peary, the smaller towns of Magruder and Bigler's Mill were located.
-Much of Magruder's population and at least one church were relocated to Grove, increasing its population.
+Much of Magruder's population and at least one church was relocated to Grove, increasing its population.

 In 1949, the county grew by 4 sqmi, as land in that amount was ceded to York County by neighboring Warwick County.
 At the time, the move was part of a successful attempt by Warwick County to block an annexation suit brought by the City of Newport News.
 Warwick eventually consolidated with the city in 1958 by mutual agreement.
 (The reduction in size allowed Warwick County to claim an exemption from the proposed annexation at the time).

 In 1975, the county lost 15.5 sqmi of land as the incorporated town of Poquoson, which had been within York County, became an independent city, although ties between the county and the new city remained close.
 Over 40 years later, they continue to share courts, sheriff's office, a jail, and some constitutional services.

 York County also adjoins another small independent city, Williamsburg, which was long located within James City County.
 In the 20th century, some areas of York County adjacent to Williamsburg were lost to the growing small city through annexation.